natcap/invest.users-guide/source/waterpurification.rst

  The categorization of land use types depends on the model and how much data is available for each of the land types.
 The user should only break up a land use type if it will provide more accuracy in modeling.
 For instance, for the Water Purification: Nutrient Retention model the user should only break up 'crops' into different crop types if they have information on the difference in nutrient loading between crops.
 Along the same lines, the user should only break the forest land type into specific species for the water supply model if information is available on the root depth and evapotranspiration coefficients for the different species.

-4. **Watersheds / Sub-watersheds**
+4. **Watersheds / subwatersheds**

  Watersheds should be delineated by the user, based on the location of reservoirs or other points of interest.
 Exact locations of specific structures, such as reservoirs, should be obtained from the managing entity or may be obtained on the web at sites such as the National Inventory of Dams (http://crunch.tec.army.mil/nidpublic/webpages/nid.cfm).

  Watersheds that contribute to the points of interest must be generated.
 If known correct watershed maps exist, they should be used.
-Otherwise, watersheds and sub-watersheds can be generated in ArcMap using a hydrologically-correct digital elevation model.
-Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be processed by the Nutrient Retention tool is approximately the equivalent of 4000x4000 cells, at the smallest cell size of all input grids.
-See the Working with the DEM section of this manual for more information on generating watersheds and sub-watersheds.
+Otherwise, watersheds and subwatersheds can be generated in ArcMap using a hydrologically-correct digital elevation model.
+Due to limitations in ArcMap geoprocessing, the maximum size of a subwatershed that can be processed by the Nutrient Retention tool is approximately the equivalent of 4000x4000 cells, at the smallest cell size of all input grids.
+See the Working with the DEM section of this manual for more information on generating watersheds and subwatersheds.

 5. **Nutrient Loading Coefficients**